Alex-Linhares/FARGonautica/README.md

 Long ways to go to get there, hah?
 Please help; if you would like to contribute please see [how you can contribute to this repository](contributing.md).
 You do **not** necessarily have to be someone who has earned the Ph.D. working with Hofstadter:  Hofstadter gracefully conceded the honorable title of "Associate FARGonaut" to me (Linhares), of which I am truly proud.
-If you have ideas for exercises, research questions, programming challenges, or something else altogether... please get in touch!
+If you have ideas for exercises, research questions, programming challenges, or something else altogether... please get in [here](contributing.md)!